- Which Primary Health Networks (PHNs) will receive funding to implement the measure and how were they selected?

 - Chronic diseases including cancer and dementia are the leading cause of illness, disability and death in Australia, accounting for 90 per cent of all deaths in 2011, with 5.3 million Australians living with two or more chronic conditions.

 4. What are the objectives of the measure?

 The Greater Choice for At Home Palliative Care measure will:

-- improve access to safe, quality palliative care at home and support end-of-life care systems and services in primary health care and community care;
+- improve access to safe, quality palliative care at home and support palliative care systems and services in primary health care and community care;

 - enable the right care, at the right time and in the right place to reduce unnecessary hospitalisations;